Unveiling Ritual Mutilation

 From her navel to the small opening in her vagina, all I could see was smooth black skin with lines of obvious scarring.
 There was no pubic hair.

 Her perineum, such as it was, was badly scarred with two deep mediolateral episiotomies, and a midline episiotomy that extended deep into her rectum.
 The scar tissue looked like railroad tracks.
 As I was learning about her body, I discovered that her clitoris and inner labia had been cut off, the fleshy inner parts scraped out.
 Her labia majora had been sliced open on both sides and then sewn together so as to fuse across what had been her clitoral, urethral and vaginal area.
-These fused labia created a tough, somewhat thick layer of skin, a "one-piece" look, with a pocket in front of her urethra.
-Urine couldn't escape, except to dribble down and out the hole.
-We surmised that this major genital mutilation must cause a tremendous amount of both urinary tract and vaginal infections.
+These fused labia created a tough, somewhat thick layer of skin, a “one-piece” look, with a pocket in front of her urethra.
+Urine couldn’t escape, except to dribble down and out the hole.
+We surmised that this major genital mutilation must cause a tremendous number of both urinary tract and vaginal infections.

 When I reached out to touch her she flinched, and I sensed that she was as emotionally scarred from this brutal ordeal as she was physically.
 Through her interpreter, and by gesturing, she expressed to us that menstruation, urination and especially sexual intercourse were anguishingly painful to her.

 She had undergone two mutilations, one as a child, and one on her wedding night.
 She also carried four tribal mutilation scars on her face.
-She had not had pain relief of any kind for any of this, including the episiotomies.
+She had not had pain relief of any kind for any of this, including for the episiotomies.
 She was in extraordinary pain after each of her births, unable to eat or drink anything except some milk for two weeks because she hurt so much.

 I was able to do a vaginal exam once I got my fingers behind the flap of skin.
 I didn’t want to inflict more pain on her, but I needed to know if she had a normal vagina behind that flap.
 I found a very ample pelvis, and a soft two-centimeters cervix.
 The baby’s small head presented.
 This flap had been cut open for her other births and would need to be cut for this one, too.
 Amal explained that she wanted not to be sewn so tightly this time so she could urinate and menstruate freely.
 This would also help her in future births.